 Miami-Dade Mayor Carlos Gimenez announced on Thursday that some entertainment places will close starting from yesterday, July 3.
 Furthermore the mayor introduced a 10 PM curfew.
 These measures were introduced due to the increasing number of positive COVID-19 patients.

-In the past two weeks, hospitalizations as well as positive cases have shown new records which resulted in the stricter measures.
+In the past two weeks, hospitalizations as well as positive cases have shown new records which resulted in stricter measures.
 With that being said, it’s important to mention that the end date of the strict measures is yet to be revealed.
-As per the mayor Gimenez’s order, entertainment spaces such as strip clubs, casinos, movie theaters and other similar businesses will have to shut doors.
+As per the Mayor Gimenez’s order, entertainment spaces such as strip clubs, casinos, movie theaters, and other similar businesses will have to shut doors.
 Currently, no official statistic shows exactly how many entertainment businesses will be affected.